tellor-io/TellorDocumentation/docs/index.md

 <b>The tellor oracle</b> is a decentralized oracle.
 It provides a decentralized alternative for contracts to interact with and obtain data from off-chain (aka API data).

-Tellor implements a hybrid Proof-of-work (PoW)/Proof-of-Stake (PoS) model where miners have to stake tellor tributes (tellor's native token) to be able to mine and along with the PoW solution they also provide an off-chain data point.
+Tellor implements a hybrid Proof-of-work (PoW)/Staking model where miners have to stake tellor tributes (tellor's native token) to be able to mine and along with the PoW solution they also provide an off-chain data point.
 The first five miners to provide the PoW and off-chain data point are rewarded, the median becomes the official value and the value is available for on-chain contracts to use.
 The value can be disputed by anyone holding tellor tributes within 144 blocks(1 day) after being mined for a fee.
 After the value goes to dispute, anyone holding tributes can vote on it's validity.
 If the vote determines the value was invalid the reporting party gets awarded the miner's stake, otherwise the wrongly accused miner gets the reporting fee.

 <p align="center">
 <img src="./img/ProcessFlow.png"  alt = "How it works">